PHYS3888/Tutorial_AstroClassification/README.md

 Periodicities are ubiquitous in nature, and a physicist's first instinct when working with time series is to transform them to the frequency domain.
 Those of you doing PHYS/DATA3888 should be familiar with numerically estimating the Fourier transform of a time series.
 A simple implementation of this transform is in `ToFrequency.m`.
-As you did above, you'll need to specify the sampling frequency, `fs` (Hz), to get a valid time axis.
+Specify the sampling frequency, `fs` (Hz), to get a valid time axis.

 ```matlab
 doPlot = true;